Contact: Amy Fitzpatrick

 RSA 501 (3 hrs.)
-Research Methods in Recreation and Sport--Research terminology, design, methods, data analysis, and manuscript preparation in recreation and sport.
+Research Methods in Recreation and Sport--Research terminology, design, methods, data analysis, and manuscript preparation in

 RSA 515 (3 hrs.)
 Recreation and Sport Facility Development--Facility development process with emphasis on the unique features of many different types of facilities.
 Field experience required.
 Students are responsible for their own transportation to off campus meetings.
-University transportation provided when possible.

 RSA 521 (3 hrs.)
 Public Relations in Rec/Sport--Specialized application of effective communication techniques for building relationships with internal and external constituencies that support marketing from the general practice of public relations.